 Ngau used his Goldman Prize money as collateral for a loan to campaign for a seat in the Malaysian Federal Parliament.
 He won in 1990, ousting the Deputy Minister of Public Works.
 As a member of parliament, Ngau continued the struggle to protect the rights of the indigenous peoples of Sarawak and the forests.
 Little virgin rainforest remains in Sarawak, yet the state continues to support logging in the area and blockades continue to occur.
 Additional threats to the region include plantations and mining as well as proposed tourist resorts and a large hydroelectric dam.
 Ngau was instrumental in the legal battle to stop the Bakun Dam.

-At present, Ngau is the programme coordinator for Lasan Patapan Adat Dayak Sarawak, an indigenous human rights and legal resource center established under the auspices of Borneo Resources Institute (BRIMAS).
-In order to better represent his people with state and federal authorities, Ngau is studying for a degree in law.
+Ngau served as program coordinator for Lasan Patapan Adat Dayak Sarawak, an indigenous human rights and legal resource center established under the auspices of Borneo Resources Institute (BRIMAS).
+In order to better represent his people with state and federal authorities, Ngau also studied law.

-For information about Harrison, please visit the BORNEO RESOURCES INSTITUTE website
+For information about Ngau, please visit the Borneo Resources Institute website.

 Watch in high resolution on YouTube.